wwwehr/nearai/docs/benchmarking.md

 ### Adding a benchmark dataset

 `nearai` leverages [huggingface datasets](https://huggingface.co/docs/datasets/en/index) as the primitive when operating with datasets + benchmarks (see [`load_dataset`](api.md#nearai.dataset.load_dataset)).
-This means that to add a new benchmark, you need to create a new dataset and register it with the `nearai` registry (we will go over this in [Implementing a benchmark](#implementing-a-benchmark)).
+This means that to add a new benchmark, you need to create a new dataset and register it with the `nearai` registry (we will go over this in [Implementing the "3 digit addition" benchmark](#implementing-the-3-digit-addition-benchmark)).

 ### Adding a solver

-To implement a solver, you will need to implement the [SolverStrategy](api.md#nearai.solvers.SolverStrategy) interface under the [`nearai.solver`](api.md#nearai.solver) module.
+To implement a solver, you will need to implement the [SolverStrategy](api.md#nearai.solvers.SolverStrategy) interface under the [`nearai.solvers`](api.md#nearai.solvers) module.
 The most important method the solver should implement is the [`solve`](api.md#nearai.solvers.SolverStrategy.solve) method.
 This method should take a datum, run your implementation specific agentic strategy / strategies, and return a result.

 ## Implementing the "3 digit addition" benchmark